philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Exercise \#1: Create a Portal Webpage

 **Objective:** In this exercise, you will create a new webpage that will display some static content as well as a list of buildings from Dataverse.
+We will use the Portals editor, which is similar to other website editors such as WordPress.

 ## Task \#1: Navigate to Portal

 1. Navigate to <https://make.powerapps.com>.

-2. Verify that you are in your Practice Environment.
+2. Verify that you are in your Sales Trial Environment.
 If you are not, change the environment at the top right.

 3. Click on **Apps**

-4. Locate the app that has the **Type** of **Portal**
+4. Locate your **Bellows College Visitors** app that has the **Type** of **Portal**

 5. Click on the app name to open the portal